Boundary values in ultradistribution spaces related to extended Gevrey regularity: Test Spaces and Duals

 Recall \cite{PTT-04}, the associated function related to the sequence $p^{\t p^{\s}}$, is defined by \be \dss T_{\t,\s,h}(k)=\sup_{p\in \N}\ln\frac{h^{p^{\s}}k^{p}}{p^{\t p^{\s}}}, \;\;\; k>0. \ee For $h,\s=1$ and $\t>1$, $T_{\t, 1,1}(k)$ is the associated function to the Gevrey sequence $p!^{\t}$.

-In the next lemma we derive the precise asymptotic behaviour properties of the associated function $T_{\t,\s,h}$ the sequence $p^{\t p^{\s}}$.
+In the next lemma we derive the precise asymptotic behaviour of the function $T_{\t,\s,h}$ associated with the sequence $p^{\t p^{\s}}$.
 This in turn highlights the essential difference between $T_{\t,\s,h}$ and the associated functions determined by Gevrey type sequences.

+We first introduce some notation.
+The Lambert $W$ function is defined as the inverse function of $z e^{z}$, $z\in {\bf C}$, wherefrom \be \dss x=W(x)e^{W(x)}, \quad x\geq 0. \ee We denote its principal (real) branch by $W(x)$, $x\geq 0$ (see \cite{LambF, HoHa}).
+It is a continuous, increasing and concave function on $[0,\infty)$, $W(0)=0$, $W(e)=1$, and $W(x)>0$, $x>0$.
+It can be shown that $W$ can be represented in the form of the absolutely convergent series